 We explored the importance of mindfulness and used opportunities throughout the course to practice this.
 Facilitators enabled participants to share experiences and strategies to help.
 Another participant introduced me to the Headspace app.
 I had tried since diagnosis to meditate, but unsuccessfully.
 This app was a turning point in achieving effective meditation.
 I find meditation keeps my emotions balanced.
 I regularly meditate and have recommended it to several friends as a way to maintain resilience in our busy lives.

-For me an integrated approach to my cancer has been the most appropriate route and Penny Brohn has helped me appreciate this.
-I highly recommend Penny Brohn to everyone diagnosed with cancer and their families.
+For me an integrated approach to my cancer has been the most appropriate route and Penny Brohn UK has helped me appreciate this.
+I highly recommend Penny Brohn UK to everyone diagnosed with cancer and their families.
 They offer support that fills the gaps within the NHS provision.
 Their approach promotes hope and positivity, and enables you to feel back in control.
 I hope they continue to help clients and their families for free.